abigaeloyesanya-svg/global-immunization-analysis/README.md

 recovering from the post-COVID disruption.

 ## Key Findings
-- Global DTP3 coverage in 2024 stands at 85% — 5 percentage points
+- Global DTP3 coverage in 2024 stands at 85%, 5 percentage points
   below the WHO 90% target
 - 5 out of 7 UNICEF regions are still below the WHO target
 - West and Central Africa has the lowest coverage at 72% and the highest burden with 5.7 million unvaccinated children
-- A visible post-COVID dip between 2019 and 2021 affected all regions — West and Central Africa has not fully recovered
+- A visible post-COVID dip between 2019 and 2021 affected all
+  regions: West and Central Africa has not fully recovered
 - The gap between DTP1 and DTP3 coverage signals a dropout problem, not just an access problem
 - Newer vaccines like Measles second dose (74%) and Hepatitis B